Bittorn/minecraft-pekepack/README.md

  <br>New sun and moon textures.

  Rain/snow density has been lowered.
+ <br>New overworld and nether foliage variations.
+ <br>New ore texture variations.
+ <br>New coarse/podzol texture variations.

  New custom sky textures.

+ New dark loading screen and dark default UI.

+ Hearts have been changed to pink, and the hunger bar has been changed to bread.
+ <br>Detail has also been added to the armor bar, and the absorption bar has been made shinier.

 ### Credits
  Netherite tools and armor "inspired" by [Ph1LzA](https://www.youtube.com/Ph1LzA)
  <br>[Credit to *River (u/ilikeass21)* for the textures](https://www.reddit.com/r/Philza/comments/hysj9f/ph1lzas_netherite/)

- Credit to *bettervanillabuilding* for [BetterVanillaBuilding](https://www.curseforge.com/minecraft/texture-packs/bettervanillabuilding)
+ Credit to *bettervanillabuilding* ([BetterVanillaBuilding](https://www.curseforge.com/minecraft/texture-packs/bettervanillabuilding)) for biome-based mob textures, enchantment-based book textures & new sun/moon textures.

- Credit to *TrrigST* for [Stay True](https://www.curseforge.com/minecraft/texture-packs/stay-true)
+ Credit to *TrrigST* ([Stay True](https://www.curseforge.com/minecraft/texture-packs/stay-true)) for rain/snow density changes & texture variations.

- Credit to *the [Dokucraft: The Saga Continues](https://dokucraft.co.uk/) team* for the custom sky textures
+ Credit to *the [Dokucraft: The Saga Continues](https://dokucraft.co.uk/) team* for custom sky textures

- Credits to *nebulr* for [Default Dark Mode](https://www.curseforge.com/minecraft/texture-packs/default-dark-mode) and *Neecko5b84* for [Dark Loading Screen](https://www.curseforge.com/minecraft/texture-packs/dark-loading-screen)
+ Credits to *nebulr* ([Default Dark Mode](https://www.curseforge.com/minecraft/texture-packs/default-dark-mode)) for dark default GUI and *Neecko5b84* ([Dark Loading Screen](https://www.curseforge.com/minecraft/texture-packs/dark-loading-screen)) for dark loading screen.
- <br>Credit to *catsounds_* for [Pink Hearts and Bread](https://www.curseforge.com/minecraft/texture-packs/pink-hearts-and-bread)
+ <br>Credit to *catsounds_* ([Pink Hearts and Bread](https://www.curseforge.com/minecraft/texture-packs/pink-hearts-and-bread)) for new survival GUI icons.